madebybo/mr.bo-co/site/content/_index.md

 showFeaturedContent: false
 ---

-Bo Wang is the Senior Design Technologist for [Yieldmo](https://en.wikipedia.org/wiki/Yieldmo) in New York, where he manages projects that include buidling design infrastructure for products that are used by millions of users. <span>Having extensive experience in leading the research, strategy and ideation of complex design challenges, he enjoys and thrives in finding solutions through ambiguity.</span>
+Bo Wang was the Senior Design Technologist for [Yieldmo](https://en.wikipedia.org/wiki/Yieldmo) in New York, where he managed projects that include buidling design infrastructure for products that are used by millions of users. <span>Having extensive experience in leading the research, strategy and ideation of complex design challenges, he enjoys and thrives in finding solutions through ambiguity.</span>

 While in design practice, Bo is a strong advocate for user-centered design especially in fast-paced environments.
 He strives to foster a design culture that brings together user experience, business objectives, and technical capabilities.